sanghani73/MDB-TextSearch-vs-VectorSearch/readme.md

 If you want to run this on a the sample data set loaded in Atlas that does not have the vector embeddings stored for the fullplot field then modify and execute the setupVectorSearch.py script.
 This will take a few minutes to run.

-Alternatively, you can use the data in the *movieData.json* export file and import using the following command (replace the details with your uri):
+Alternatively, you can use the data in the *movieData.json* export file (you'll need to uncompress *movieData.json.zip*) and import using the following command (replace the details with your uri):

 `mongoimport --uri "mongodb+srv://<username>:<password>@YourAtlasCluster.foo.mongodb.net" -d sample_mflix -c movies-copy --file movieData.json`